ycpcs/fys100-fall2015/labs/lab07.md

 ### What this means to you

 You will probably want to pick a scale to use in your composition, and use notes selected from that scale.
-In particular, C major and A minor are good choices, because the notes in those scales corresponds exactly to the white keys on the piano keyboard.
+In particular, C major and A minor are good choices, because the notes in those scales correspond exactly to the white keys on the piano keyboard.

 ## An example